nro-bot/aprilhunt/index.md

 - What counts as finishing the hunt?

-Solving the meta is sufficient to enter the leaderboard (if you wish), without necessarily solving all puzzles.
+Solving the meta is sufficient to enter the leaderboard (if you wish), without solving all puzzles.

 - What is a meta?

 A meta is a puzzle which uses the answers from other (earlier) puzzles.
-Thus, in order to solve the meta (and win the hunt!), you must solve several, ir not all, of the other puzzles.
+Thus, in order to solve the meta (and win the hunt!), you must solve several, if not all, of the other puzzles.

 - Who made this?
 Who are my emails being stored by?

 We are: nrobot, James, Tchakka, Dbopp, robo, L, Zoz, dwilson, Seth.
-In 2020 we hunted with the team known in 2020 as "We can't hear you you're on mute".
+In 2020, we hunted with the team known in 2020 as "We can't hear you you're on mute".
+But we don't represent the team in any way.

 ---